Breed: Catahoula Leopard Mix

 Weight: 50 pounds

 Rufus is a super nice fella that has a lot of energy.
 He is a very people-centric dog that wants and loves to please.
 He really likes other dogs, but some do not like him!
 Rufus, likes to play and to get others to play he thinks he should bark in their face.
 As you can imagine, not everyone likes this and some find it very scary!
 Rufus, just wants to have a great time and tear around and he doesn't get that it is bad etiquette.

 Rufus has great manners in terms of house training, his crate and he even knows basic obedience/tricks!
 He is very, very smart.
 He is still strong on the leash and is working on leash manners.
+He will bark like a bad man to get other dogs attention if he sees them, as he is very much about attention.
 He does have a fear of thunderstorms and fireworks and needs someone to help him during those times.

 Rufus is going to do best in a very active home, that likes to run, hike, etc. He also will do best with an owner that either will take him to work or works from home; or has a short amount of time away from the home.
+Rufus' downfall is that he is an escape artist, he can escape from just about any fence anywhere and will do best if he is kept on leash and very active.
 Rufus is a dog that has a fabulous amount of untapped potential, he just needs the right person to bond with and to bring that shine out!